Geoff Regan: Early life and career

-Regan graduated from Sackville High School in 1977 and then earned his Bachelor of Arts in Political Science from St. Francis Xavier University in 1980.
+Regan graduated from Sackville High School in 1977 and then earned his Bachelor of Arts degree in Political Science from St. Francis Xavier University in 1980.
 Following university, Regan went on to earn a law degree from Dalhousie University, graduating in 1983.
 He was admitted to the Nova Scotia Barristers’ Society in 1984 and practiced real estate and commercial law before entering public life.

 Regan was a member of Toastmasters for almost ten years, in the late 1980s to early 1990s.

 Federal politics

-Regan was first elected to the House of Commons as part of the Liberal landslide victory in the 1993 federal election under Jean Chrétien.
+Regan was first elected to the House of Commons as part of the Liberal victory in the 1993 federal election under Jean Chrétien.
 He was defeated in the 1997 election by NDP candidate Gordon Earle, mainly because of the federal government's changes to employment insurance.

 After regaining his seat in the 2000 federal election, Regan was appointed Parliamentary Secretary to the Leader of the Government in the House of Commons, a position then held by Don Boudria.
 In 2003, Paul Martin appointed him as Minister of Fisheries and Oceans.

 Regan was the Regional Minister for Nova Scotia in the newly formed government of Paul Martin, sworn in on 12 December 2003.
 Regan was re-elected in the 2004 federal election.
 He would keep position in cabinet in Martin’s minority government.
 In February 2004, Regan was appointed to act as Minister of Justice and Attorney General of Canada, in matters related to Maher Arar.